quinnmax/situate/readme.md

 #### Situate running parameters

 The *Situate running parameters* file defines the functions that are used by situate.
 These includes the functions used to train and apply the classifier, to define and apply the conditional relationships among objects, and numerous others.
+A more detailed explanation of options can be found in `situate/README_params_run.md`

 example: `params_run/default.json`

 A list of several *Situate running parameters* files can be included in the *experiment parameters file*.
-If they are, each parameterization will be run.
+If they are, each parameterization will be run using the same training and testing images.

 #### Training and testing images